 The cave’s spine is 3,140 meters long and the cave-length is 12 km with a beautiful natural surrounding of a variety of forest trees.
 In the cave, the first phase of which has been developed, there is an ever-flowing stream of 111 liters per second, and chambers with enchanting icicles and colorful columns.
 In fact, it is a romantic sight never to be forgotten.

 This museum is unique because it has many pictures on the walls that relate to shahnameh, despite some of its more religious ones.
-The Mo’avenalmolk museum was commissioned by Husayn Khan Mu’ini al-Ra’aya, a well-known merchant in the Kermanshah bazaar, and built in 1897.
+The founder of Mo’avenalmolk museum is Husayn Khan Mu’ini al-Ra’aya, a well-known merchant in the Kermanshah bazaar.

-Originally built as a husseiniya, it was partially destroyed in 1909 by enemies of its patron.
-It was bought in 1912 by Hasan Khan Mu’ini Mo’avenalmolk , who renovated it, adding two new components, a zainabiyeh and an abbasiyeh, to the tekkiyya.
+The museum was originally built as a husseiniya.
+It was partially destroyed in 1909 by enemies of it’s patron.
+Hasan Khan Mu’ini Mo’avenalmolk bought the building in 1912; and renovated it.
+In the process of renovating, they added two new components, a zainabiyeh and an abbasiyeh, to the tekkiyya.
 During the Iran-Iraq war, the building was partially destroyed, and was subsequently renovated post-war.
-The structure is known for its dramatic and colorful tile mosaic panels, which depict religious stories and their principal religious, historical, and political protagonists.
+The structure is famous for it’s dramatic and colorful tile mosaic panels, which depict religious stories and their principal religious, historical, and political protagonists.

-Did you like the article?
+Did you like this article about Kermanshah Province?
 Let us know in comments.

 And don’t forget you can check our website for tourism packages.